The history of the Trail

 About the Kirkstall Art Trail Committee

 A small committee of volunteers manages the operation of Kirkstall Art Trail.
-Members come from a wide range of ages, and most of whom live within Kirkstall Village.
+Members come from a wide range of ages, most of whom live within Kirkstall Village.
 Some of the tasks we carry out are:

 - raising funds